RitamPatra/microevents/README.md

 Microevents — a small meetup app built with Spring Boot, JSP and H2 for quick demos.

 ## Features
+- Login/signup functionality
-- Create and browse small, local micro-events
+- Create and browse small, local micro-events with tags
 - RSVP to events
 - Tag-based suggestions based on past RSVPs